-Michael A. Simons joined the St. John's faculty in 1998 and was appointed Dean of the School of Law in 2009.
+Michael A. Simons joined the St. John's faculty in 1998 and was appointed Dean of the School of Law in 2009, making him one of the longest serving law school deans in the country.

 Sense and Sentencing: Our Imprisonment Epidemic, 25 Journal of Civil Rights and Economic Development 153 (2010)Prosecutorial Discretion in the Shadow of Advisory Guidelines and Mandatory Minimums, 19 Temple Political and Civil Rights Law Review 377 (2010)Prosecutors as Punishment Theorists: Seeking Sentencing Justice, 16 George Mason Law Review 303 (2009)